Summary of Significant Accounting Policies

 Description of Business

-Dollar Tree, Inc. (the Company) is a leading operator of discount retail stores in the United States and Canada.
-Below are those accounting policies considered by the Company to be significant.
+We are a leading operator of discount retail stores in the United States and Canada.
+Below are those accounting policies that we consider to be significant.

 Principles of Consolidation